 2. Taberna de Angel Sierra

 Over the weekends in Spain, Spanish people enjoy aperitivo time (drinks with tapas) from around 1:30PM onwards.
-Friends and family meet at bars for drinks and tapas before moving to lunch.
+Friends and family meet at bars for drinks and fresh tapas before moving to lunch.

 A range of alcoholic drinks are consumed like beer, Sherry, white wine, and gin and tonic, but at historic Taberna de Angel Sierra, the drink of choice is vermut (vermouth).

 Vermut refers to an aromatized, fortified white wine flavored with caramel and a range of botanicals like roots, herbs, flowers, and spices.
 It’s a sweet and slightly bitter drink that’s typically enjoyed as an aperitif.
-In Spanish culture, it’s the most socially acceptable drink to have before noon on a Sunday.
+In Spanish food culture, it’s the most socially acceptable drink to have before noon on a Sunday.

 The most famous vermut comes from the small Catalonian town of Reus.
 It’s best served de grifo or on tap which is exactly the type of vermut you can expect at Taberna de Angel Sierra.

 We were here on a Sunday and the standing-room-only space was packed with locals enjoying vermut and green olives.
 It was one of our favorite food/drinking experiences in Spain.

 Located in Plaza de Chueca, Taberna de Angel Sierra has been open since 1917.
 It’s a great place to get a drink on any day of the week, but especially on weekends when it gets so busy that crowds often spill out onto the street.